 On other Saturdays, enjoy other full-length Seattle opera recordings, as well as live broadcasts from the Metropolitan Opera in New York.

-Seattle Opera regularly hosts community events at various locations around Puget Sound.
-Events are announced throughout the year.
+Seattle Opera community events are held at various locations around Puget Sound.
+These free events are announced throughout the year.

 How to get cheap tickets to Seattle Opera